-Margaret Merrill is an Instructional Designer and Educational Technologist with Academic Technology Services.
+Margaret Merrill, PhD, is a Senior Instructional Design Consultant with Academic Technology Services.
 She works with faculty as they consider how to use technology in strategic and pedagogically sound ways in their teaching.
 Her dissertation research was on communities among foreign language teachers, and she enjoys helping all teachers recognize the resource that teachers are for each other.
 Previously, Margaret has taught junior high French, run faculty support programs, created technology-supported foreign language learning materials, and filmed a movie in Romania.

-Mark Wilson is an Instructional Designer and Educational Technologist with Academic Technology Services.
+Mark Wilson is a Senior Instructional Design Consultant with Academic Technology Services.
 He works with faculty to assist with designing courses and integrating instructional technologies, particularly with blended, hybrid, and online learning.
 By helping faculty combine research-based pedagogical strategies with appropriate tools, he attempts to bridge the divide between emerging technologies and effective teaching.
 Previously, Mark has taught freshman writing courses, led faculty support programs, and advised on developing hybrid and online courses in higher education.

 Larissa Saco is a Graduate Student Researcher with Academic Technology Services.
 She is a doctoral student in the Department of Sociology with scholarly interests in education, health, and inequality.
 Prior to graduate school, she worked as a research assistant on K-12 education program evaluations for a social policy research organization.